 I’d structure it using:

 This is a baseline that’ll include the primary and secondary keywords, no problem.
 It also creates a progression leading the visitor to the call-to-action, offer, or ad at the post’s end.

 I’ve found it easier to build trust and authority with this structure.
 You’re introducing the topic and reinforcing the topic with data or personal experiences.
 This ultimately reduces conversion friction.

 Let’s use our example:

 Pretty easy, right?

-The structure also helps improve the readability and usability.
+The structure also helps improve readability and usability.
 This tends to keep users on the page longer which is a great signal to Google.
-You’ll likely see an increase in social media shares by making it easy-to-read, too, since people get right into the good stuff.
+You’ll likely see an increase in social media shares by making it easy to read, too, since people get right into the good stuff.

 Step 6: Optimize the Meta Elements

 Remember those keywords?
 This is where they go.